Cambridge-ICCS/summer-school-scientific-vis/README.md

 ```
 quarto render Scientific_Vis.qmd
 ```
-from this directory and inspect the output .html file.
+from the `presentation/` directory and inspect the output .html file (assuming you have [Quarto](https://quarto.org/) installed on your machine ).

 ## Installation and setup